DamienToomey/GDLab/README.md

 ## Side note

-- Bug reports, improvement suggestions and constructive feedback are welcome :) Feel free to open an issue!
+- Bug reports, questions, improvement suggestions and constructive feedback are welcome :) Feel free to open an issue!

 ## License